Request Appointment

 • “I know we’ve both been stressed, but I really appreciate how you’ve shown up.”

-• “Thanks for hearing me out earlier, that meant a lot.”
+• “Thanks for hearing me out earlier; that meant a lot.”

 • “I don’t say it enough, but I really value having you in my corner.”

-You’ll often find that expressing gratitude softens tension and restores perspective, not just for others, but for yourself.
+You’ll often find that expressing gratitude softens tension and restores perspective—not just for others, but for yourself.

 Authenticity Makes It Stick

 When appreciation is personal and specific, it feels safe, not performative.
-It becomes a two-way exchange that invites vulnerability and connection, the same qualities that make therapy and relationships thrive.
+It becomes a two-way exchange that invites vulnerability and connection.
+These qualities are essential for thriving relationships and effective therapy.

 Closing Reflection